-In addition to long-term service to significant corporate collections (Russell McVeagh, PWC and Bell Gully) over multiple decades, long-term service to key private clientele, again over multiple decades, and shorter-term project services to an extensive corporate and private clientele, she has held the following key formal roles: appointed as founding Director of the Möet & Chandon New Zealand Art Foundation (1988-1997); appointed to the founding Advisory Board for Auckland University’s Centre for Projects in the Arts; appointed to and then elected Chair of Auckland Council’s Advisory Panel for Public Art from 2009-2013; appointed to and sat on the Trust Board of New Zealand Maritime Museum 2008-2018, working towards transformational change to achieve a sustainable future for the Museum.
+In addition to long service to significant corporate collections (Russell McVeagh, PWC and Bell Gully) over multiple decades, long service to key private clientele over multiple decades, and shorter-term project services to an extensive private and corporate clientele, she has held the following formal roles: appointed as founding Director to establish and then lead the Möet & Chandon New Zealand Art Foundation (1988-1997); appointed to the founding Advisory Board for Auckland University’s Centre for Projects in the Arts; appointed to and then elected Chair of Auckland Council’s Advisory Panel for Public Art from 2009-2013; appointed to and sat on the Trust Board of New Zealand Maritime Museum 2008-2018, working towards transformational change to achieve a sustainable future for the Museum.

 No one I know in this country approaches art collecting, public or private, with more engagement, knowledge and judgement than Trish Clark.
 She has one of the best eyes in the business.
 She has a broad appreciation and understanding of contemporary art, both international and New Zealand, which is marked both by an acknowledgement of the varied contributions art can make to the quality of life as well as a realisation that only the best art makes the deepest contribution.